tianxintao/get_up_control/README.md

 ## Usage of the code

 ### Install the dependencies
-To install the python dependencies, you can create a new virtual environment than install the necessary packages:
+To install the python dependencies, you can create a new virtual environment then install the necessary packages:

 ```python
 python3 -m venv python_env